Pranav Mohanlal

-Pranav Mohanlal (born 13 July 1990) is an Indian actor, singer, and songwriter who works in Malayalam cinema.
-He is best known for his lead role in coming-of-age romantic drama film Hridayam (2022).

-The son of actor Mohanlal, Pranav made his acting debut as a child actor portraying the younger version of his father's character in Onnaman (2002), followed by a lead role in Punarjani (2003), for which he received the Kerala State Film Award for Best Child Artist.
+Pranav Mohanlal (born 13 July 1990) is an Indian actor, who works in Malayalam cinema.The son of actor Mohanlal, Pranav made his acting debut as a child actor portraying the younger version of his father's character in Onnaman (2002), followed by a lead role in Punarjani (2003), for which he received the Kerala State Film Award for Best Child Artist.

 After a long hiatus, he returned to the films in 2015 as an assistant director to Jeethu Joseph, working on Papanasam and Life of Josutty.
 He made his comeback to acting with the title role in Aadhi (2018), directed by Jeethu Joseph, for which he won the SIIMA Award for Best Debut Actor.
 In addition to acting, he made his debut as a singer-songwriter by writing, composing, and performing the song “Gypsy Women” for the film.

-Pranav found commercial success starring in Vineeth Sreenivasan's coming-of-age romantic drama film Hridayam (2022) and the period comedy drama Varshangalkku Shesham (2024).
+Pranav found commercial success starring in Vineeth Sreenivasan's coming-of-age romantic drama film Hridayam (2022) and the period comedy drama Varshangalkku Shesham (2024) Rahul Sadasivan's Horror thriller film Dies Irae (2025).

 Early life

 Pranav Mohanlal was born on 13 July 1990 in Trivandrum (now Thiruvananthapuram), Kerala in India to actor Mohanlal and Suchitra Mohanlal.
 He has a younger sister, Vismaya Mohanlal.
 His maternal grandfather is the Tamil film producer K. Balaji and his maternal uncle Suresh Balaje is also a producer.

 Pranav completed his schooling from a boarding school, the Hebron School, in Ooty, Tamil Nadu.
 He graduated with a bachelor's degree in philosophy from the University of New South Wales in Australia.
-Pranav maintains a low profile life-style.
-He is known for avoiding the media.
-When asked, he once explained: "I don't hate media.
-It is just that I believe that people have nothing to gain from [knowing] my personal life".
-Pranav learnt martial arts and is a trained traceur.
+Known for maintaining an extremely private lifestyle, Pranav has not given any interviews or appeared at award shows, advertisements throughout his acting career spanning nearly a decade.
+He is also known for being highly selective about his projects, typically appearing in one film every one or two years.